 This hybrid travel style can be beneficial to both employers and employees.
 By allowing bleisure travel, businesses can encourage employees to volunteer for business trips more often.
 In addition, travelers may benefit from the relaxing break, arriving back at the office refreshed and recharged.

-However, if you plan to allow bleisure travel at your company, be sure to have the right corporate travel policies in place to ensure everything goes smoothly.
+However, if you plan to allow bleisure travel at your company, be sure to have in place to ensure everything goes smoothly.

 Business travel and transportation